Ringo Lam

 Lam's other notable films include Aces Go Places IV (1986), Prison on Fire (1987), Undeclared War (1990), Twin Dragons (1992, co-directed with Tsui Hark), and Full Contact (1992).
 Many of his films starred Chow Yun-fat.
 He also directed several films in the United States, beginning with 1996's Maximum Risk, with Jean-Claude Van Damme.
 He would continue working on film productions in both Hong Kong and two more American productions with Van Damme until 2003.

 In 2016, he won the Hong Kong Film Critics Society Award for Best Director for his Wild City, his first film in 8 years.
 His final film, a segment in the omnibus Septet: The Story of Hong Kong, was released posthumously in 2020, two years after his death.

 Early life and background

-Chow Yun Fat met Ringo Lam at the actors training program.
+Chow Yun Fat met Lam at the actors training program.
 Chow has starred in many of Lam's films.

-Ringo Lam was born in British Hong Kong in 8 December 1955.
+Ringo Lam was born in British Hong Kong on 8 December 1955.
 Lam started his career by enrolling in the TVB Actors Training Program in 1973.
 At the program, he met Chow Yun Fat with whom he would later collaborate on several films.
 He graduated from the training program in 1974 alongside Chow.
 After taking a few acting roles, Lam went to Canada and studied film at York University in Toronto.
 Lam returned to Hong Kong in 1981.